-Though the court will sua sponte take notice that the NADA Valuation Report can be within the "market reports and similar commercial publications" exception to the hearsay rule (Federal Rule of Evidence 803(17)), it does not resolve the authentication requirement.
-FED.
-R. EVID.
-901. In this case, and because no opposition has been asserted by Debtor, the court will presume the Declaration of Angelo Aguilar to be that he obtained the NADA Valuation Report and is providing that to the court under penalty of perjury.
+The court will sua sponte take notice that the Kelley Blue Book Valuation Report can be within the "market reports and similar commercial publications" exception to the hearsay rule (Federal Rule of Evidence 803(17)).
 Movant and counsel should not presume that the court will provide sua sponte corrections to any defects in evidence presented to the court.